A Beginner's Guide to Investing In Stocks & Equities

 So, what money is off-limits?

-- The money that’s in your emergency savings.
+- The money that’s in your emergency fund

 - Money reserved for paying bills or paying back debts, including tuition fees.